-How do you use beard oil?
+Learn How do you use beard oil like a pro.
 To start, you’ll want to be sparing with your oil as you don’t need very much to cover your beard.

 - Pour one to two drops into your palms.

-- Massage the oil into the roots of your beard.
-It can be dry or wet, but it’s most important that it’s clean first.
+- Massage the oil into the roots of your hair.
+It can be a dry or wet beard, but it’s most important that it’s clean first.